backpacking

 One of the activities I particularly enjoyed was leisurely strolling past the captivating mansions that dot Magog.
 These architectural treasures are rich in historical heritage, each telling a unique tale that reflects the ambitions and achievements of its former owners.

-Ranging from the elegance of the Victorian era to the charm of colonial design, these residences showcase an array of architectural styles that captivate those with appreciation for historic beauty.
+Ranging from the elegance of the Victorian era to the charm of colonial design, these residences showcase an array of architectural styles that captivate those with an appreciation for historic beauty.

-The next morning, and I was all set to make my way over to Parc National du Mont-Orford, where I had my backcountry campsite locked in.
+The next morning, I was all set to make my way over to Parc National du Mont-Orford, where I had my backcountry campsite locked in.
 Whenever I'm out camping, I make sure to pack a book or a magazine so I can kick off a campfire reading session.
 Unfortunately, my fresh National Geographic got lost somewhere during my flights that week.
 Bummer, right?
 So, I decided to borrow a book from my hostel.
 There were only two English books I was able to find, and one was about a lady who killed the wife of the main character by getting hitched to him.
 Uh, no thanks.
 Another one was "God Speaks to His Children" which is what I took with me.
 And if you're curious, I managed to knock back around a third of it while hiding from those pesky black flies in my tent.

 The hike to the park was a breeze and pretty enjoyable.
 The sights were mind-blowing, especially with Mount Orford totally taking over the view.
 As I was making my way across a highway, I spotted this old lady giving me a wave.
 So, naturally, I went over to her.
 Turns out, she was super sweet and offered me a lift to the park's entrance.
 I thought, "Why not?"
 She mentioned I reminded her of her sons who are into backpacking too.
 She even asked if I had any food with me.
 I did, of course.
 So nice of her.